State-domain Change Point Detection for Nonlinear Time Series Regression: Simulation Study

 \subsection{Accuracy of bootstrap.}

-We will perform Monte Carlo simulations to study the accuracy of the proposed bootstrap procedure for finite samples $n=500$ and 800.
-Here, we aim to test the null hypothesis $H_0$ of no change point in regression function.
-The number of replications is fixed at 1000 and the number of bootstrap samples is $B=2000$ at each replication.
+We run Monte Carlo simulations to study the accuracy of the proposed bootstrap procedure for finite samples $n=200,~500$ and 800.
+Here, we aim to test the null hypothesis $H_0$ of no change point in the regression function.
+The number of replications is fixed to be 1000 and the number of bootstrap samples is $B=2000$ at each replication.